-Spain is a very high demanding and competitive environment if you are trying to make it as a pro and there is no room for softness.
+Spain is a very high demanding and competitive environment if you are trying to make it like a pro and there is no room for softness.

-With hundreds of competitive players from all ages, many tournaments all around the country and being within short distance from other countries in Europe makes Spain a natural environment to build Resilience in tennis players from a very young age.
+With hundreds of competitive players from all ages, many tournaments all around the country, and being within a short distance from other countries in Europe makes Spain a natural environment to build Resilience in tennis players from a very young age.

 Now, what happens if you’re born in a more “comfortable” country or the environment is not as competitive?
 Could you still build resilience?